snat1505027/topic-modeling/README.md

 <li>LDA2Vec</li>
 <li>BERT</li>
 <li>Twitter-LDA (Java implementation)</li>
+<li>Twitter-LDA (Python implementation)</li>
 </ul>

 BTM, GSDMM performs quite well for short text corpus like tweets.
 We intend to experiment on other models and show topic-coherence from the ouptput.

+Right now, Twitter-LDA is the winner.
+I have both implemented JAVA and Python version of the algorithm.
+We are workng on the performance metrics for evaluating the quality of our topic.